 US State Department’s Smart Traveler App

 I’ve used the U.S. State Department’s website for years but only recently got the app for this trip to Mexico.
 The app allows you to keep up to date with travel warnings and register your trips, emergency contacts, and fellow travelers.
-International travel can have some unfortunate and unexpected complications but this app makes it easy to try to avoid some major unforseen complications.
-Luckily we have never been in a real emergency that required us contact the US government while abroad, but quiet honestly you just have to always be prepared.
+International travel can have some unfortunate and unexpected complications but this app makes it easy to try to avoid some major unforeseen complications.
+Luckily we have never been in a real emergency that required us contact the US government while abroad, but you just have to always be prepared.

 Read more: Smart Travel Tips